 - Transport improvements including improvements to the junction of Neasden Close with Neasden Lane, - Improvements to non-car access enabling safe pedestrian access.
-This could occur by widening the pavement on Neasden Lane and between Gavin House and the station, - Improvements to public transport servicing for the development, - Provision of a car pooling scheme, - Provision of cycle parking facilities, - Provision for the eventual redevelopment of Neasden Station.
+This could occur by widening the pavement on Neasden Lane and between Gavin House and the station, - Improvements to public transport servicing for the development, - Provision of a car pooling scheme, - On-street parking permit limitations as part of a car free development - Provision of cycle parking facilities, - Provision for the eventual redevelopment of Neasden Station.